yaca-systems/altV-yaca-js/README.md

 #### `YACA:DISCONNECTED_FROM_WEBSOCKET`

-Emits when the player is disconnected from the Teamspeak server or disabled the plugin.
+Emits when the player disabled the plugin.

 #### `YACA:CONNECTED_TO_WEBSOCKET`

-Emits when the player connected to the Teamspeak server or enabled the plugin.
+Emits when the player enabled the plugin.
 </details>

 <details>